-The reasons that learners leave school at 16 or older without the requisite ‘C’ grade at maths can be numerous.
-It is only by understanding the roots of the difficulties, as well as the person’s strengths, that it is possible to assist them to overcome their difficulties.
-Assessment is therefore an extremely important part of my job.
-Read more →
+The reasons that learners leave school at 16 or older without the requisite ‘C’ grade in maths can be numerous.
+It is only by understanding the roots of what makes them struggle, as well as the person’s strengths, that it is possible to assist them to overcome these challenges.
+Assessment is, therefore, an extremely important part of my job.

 While some dyscalculics receive the support and intervention they need from their teachers and therapists, others struggle with their schools’ lack of resources or awareness.
 In the latter case, parents of dyscalculic children may consider homeschooling if this is a legal option where they live.

-Homeschooling is a challenge and a commitment, but for some families it offers an alternative way to educate their children when more traditional schooling methods are failing.
-Though some homeschoolers may include religious education in their curriculum, the number of secular homeschoolers is growing.
-The main drive for homeschooling parents across the board remains offering their children the best learning experience they can provide.
-Read more →
+Homeschooling is a challenge and a commitment, but for some families, it offers an alternative way to educate their children when more traditional schooling methods are failing.
+The main drive for homeschooling parents across the board remains to offer their children the best learning experience they can provide.

 We are an English-language blog but we are aware that we have readers from all over the world.
 We would like to put together a list of dyscalculia resources to meet other linguistic needs.
 We’ve found a few resources in various languages but we invite readers to submit their own suggestions in the comments!
 Together we can collect resources to help readers across the globe.